 Any student who does not pass the Capstone course with a grade of B or higher will be required to undergo and pass a secondary assessment.
 This secondary assessment and the mode of delivery will be determined by the MS MIS program graduate faculty.
 Potential modes for such secondary assessments would include a written comprehensive exam or an oral comprehensive exam, or the student will be required to repeat the course.
 Review the graduation policy for more information.
 Business Analytics The business analytics specialization equips future business leaders with an understanding of the fundamentals of business analytics, exposure to concepts of analytics and information-driven decision making in various functional business domains, and experience in applying concepts of business analytics in a variety of industry-leading software platforms.
 Coursework in the specialization balances theoretical concepts with applied exercises, cases, and projects.
 Students have the opportunity to apply concepts of business analytics to a real-world project addressing substantive business questions.
-These experiences enable the student that specializes in business analytics to emerge with a fundamental grounding in: - Concepts of business analytics - Process of designing and executing appropriate analyses based on the business issues involved - Delivery of findings to a management audience In addition to the MS in MIS core requirements (which include CMIS 526-Information Systems and Technology, CMIS 564-Data Design, and MBA 521-Quantitative Analysis), students choosing the specialization in business analytics must complete nine credit hours: - (3) CMIS 566 Introduction to Business Intelligence and Analytics - (3) CMIS 567 Business Analytics Capstone And at least one of the following:
+These experiences enable the student that specializes in business analytics to emerge with a fundamental grounding in: - Concepts of business analytics - Process of designing and executing appropriate analyses based on the business issues involved - Delivery of findings to a management audience In addition to the MS in MIS core requirements (CMIS 526, 538, 540, 564, 570, 580, and MBA 521), students choosing the specialization in business analytics must complete nine credit hours including: - (3) CMIS 566 Introduction to Business Intelligence and Analytics - (3) CMIS 567 Business Analytics Capstone And at least one of the following:

-- (3) CMIS 527 Information Security and Analytics - (3) CMIS 568 Advanced Database Programming in Oracle - (3) MKTG 563 Customer Relationship Management Project Management The project management specialization equips future business leaders with an understanding of the fundamentals of project management and exposure to areas of key interest to project managers, such as: - Project risk - Procurement - Quality management - Change management Coursework addresses many of the concepts covered in the project management certification exam that is administered by the Project Management Institute.
+- (3) CMIS 527 Information Security and Analytics - (3) CMIS 568 Advanced Database Programming in Oracle • (3) CMIS 562 - Data Visualization in Business Also Available Accelerated Online MS in MIS with a Business Analytics Specialization Project Management The project management specialization equips future business leaders with an understanding of the fundamentals of project management and exposure to areas of key interest to project managers, such as: - Project risk - Procurement - Quality management - Change management Coursework addresses many of the concepts covered in the project management certification exam that is administered by the Project Management Institute.
 Coursework in the specialization balances theoretical concepts with applied exercises and cases.
-Students have the opportunity to apply project management concepts and processes in a real-world project.
+Students have the opportunity to apply project management concepts and processes in real-world scenarios.
 Due to these experiences, students graduate with a much better understanding of the dynamics and challenges associated with projects, as well as effective practices for managing them.
-In addition to the MS in MIS core requirements (which include MIS 540 Project Management Fundamentals and Best Practices), students choosing the project management specialization must complete nine credit hours.
-Specifically, students must complete the following courses: - (3) CMIS 546 Project Procurement and Risk Management in Projects - (3) CMIS 549 Project Management Standard Processes And one of the following courses:
+In addition to the MS in MIS core requirements (which include MIS 540 Project Management Fundamentals and Best Practices), students choosing the project management specialization must complete twelve credit hours.
+The following four courses are required: • (3) CMIS 540 - Project Management Fundamentals and Best Practices Three of the following courses: